 \subsection{Statistical Analysis}

-~The goal of the analysis is to compare surprisal for models that consider different numbers of analysis paths ($k$) against observed fMRI signal.
-To this end, we apply the same methodology as \citet{crabbe-etal-2019-variable}, in which model comparisons using cross-validated coefficient of determination ($r^2$) maps are carried out in order to evaluate the goodness of fit of two alternate metrics with BOLD signal.
+The goal of the analysis is to compare surprisal~values from single-path and multipath parsers against the same observed fMRI timecourses.
+We follow \citet{crabbe-etal-2019-variable} in evaluating goodness~of~fit pairwise using cross-validated coefficient of determination ($r^2$) maps.

-For each subject individually, the BOLD signal is modeled by a General Linear Model (GLM) at each voxel.
-The following five regressors are included in the GLM: word rate, fundamental frequency (f0), word frequency, root mean square intensity (RMS), and surprisal at the top $k$ derivations.
+For each subject individually, the fMRI BOLD~signal is modeled by a General Linear Model (GLM) at each voxel.
+The following five regressors are included in the GLM: word~rate, fundamental~frequency (f0), word~frequency, root mean~square intensity (RMS), and syntactic~surprisal of the top $k$~paths.
 Word rate is a timing function marking the offset of each spoken word; f0 is the fundamental frequency, or pitch of the audio; word frequency is obtained from words in a movie subtitles database \cite{brysbaert2009moving}; and RMS is an indicator of audio intensity, taken every 10ms.
-These predictors are known to affect speech comprehension, and are included as control variables to isolate the BOLD signal specific to processing syntactic ambiguity corresponding to the surprisal regressor.
+These predictors are known to affect speech comprehension, and are included as control~variables to help isolate variance within the BOLD~signal that is specific to syntactic~processing.

-Surprisal for each word was also aligned to the offset of each word in the audiobook.
+Syntactic surprisal for each word was also aligned to the offset of each word in the audiobook.
 All predictors were convolved using SPM’s canonical Hemodynamic Response Function \cite{friston2007statistical}.

-For each participant, we compute how much the inclusion of the surprisal regressor increases the cross-validated $r^2$ over the baseline model, which includes only the control variables.
-We repeat this process for surprisal at different levels of $k$ separately in order to keep the number of parameters in each GLM model constant.
-Therefore, the $r^2$ \textit{increase} scores represent the variance explained in each voxel by the addition of surprisal to the model as a predictor.
+For each participant, we compute how much the inclusion of the syntactic~surprisal regressor increases the cross-validated $r^2$ over the baseline model, which includes only control~variables.
+We repeat this process for syntactic~surprisal at different levels of $k$ separately in order to keep the number of parameters in each GLM model constant.
+Therefore, the $r^2$ \textit{increase} scores represent the variance explained in each voxel by the addition of syntactic~surprisal to the model as a predictor.

-To compare models across two different levels of $k$ and analyze their ability to explain fMRI signal, we performed a paired t-test on individual $r^2$ \textit{increase} maps, and obtained z-maps showing the brain regions where surprisal at one level of parallelism explains the signal significantly better than surprisal at the other (see Figures \ref{fig:english_nongen} and \ref{fig:chinese_nongen}).
+To compare models across two different levels of $k$ and analyze their ability to explain the fMRI BOLD signal, we performed a paired t-test on individual $r^2$ \textit{increase} maps to obtain z-maps.
+These z-maps show where syntactic~surprisal from a model with a given number of paths explains the signal significantly~better than does a model that incorporates a different number of paths (see Figures \ref{fig:english_nongen} and \ref{fig:chinese_nongen}).